schnapster/Magma/README.md

 ## Changelog

 Expect breaking changes between minor versions while v1 has not been released.

+### v0.6.0
+- Introduce `MagmaApi#getEventStream` that allows user code to consume events from Magma, for example when the websocket is closed.

 ### v0.5.0
 - Port the remaining changes of JDA 3.7 (see [\#651](https://github.com/DV8FromTheWorld/JDA/pull/651)),